 Responding to this need, we now offer a Professional Development Certificate (PDC) in Online Pedagogy and Internationalization that will be foundational and overarching.

-By the end of the course, participants will be familiar with:
+By the end of the program, participants will be familiar with:

 - methodology for teaching online (synchronous vs asynchronous, blended/flipped, best practices for teaching online)